Study Abroad FAQ

 Find everything you need to know about studying abroad with Concordia University Texas.

-Where Can I Go?
+Where can I go?

 We offer programs in 30+ countries!

-International Studies Abroad (ISA) is the most popular provider of long-term study programs for CTX students and a trusted source of full-service study abroad programs around the world.
+International Studies Abroad (ISA) is the most popular provider of long-term study abroad programs for CTX students and a trusted source of full-service study abroad programs around the world.

 AHA International offers you the opportunity to study a variety of disciplines all over Europe.

 Our own CTX Travel Courses offer students a few key destinations each year.
 These programs are usually two weeks long and offer 3-6 semester credits.

 Travel courses are very affordable, since 100% of financial aid applies to tuition.
 Ground costs (e.g., flights, hotels, food, etc.) are extra.

 What credits can I get?

 You'll earn 12-17 credits in a semester-long program.
 Summer and CTX Travel Courses return 3-6 semester hours.